 The project will initially accompany the process of transforming the National Human Rights Commission into a legally based independent National Human Rights Institution, in full compliance with the Paris Principles, through a process involving all relevant national stakeholders.
 It will do so by raising awareness on the role of NRHIs for the protection and promotion of human rights, including in peacebuilding contexts (A.1.1.1) and by supporting a transparent, inclusive and participatory selection process of the members of the NHRI, based on the principles of fairness, integrity and gender parity (A.1.1.2).
-Once the selection process is completed and the institution created, the project will equip NHRI members and staff with knowledge, skills and tools to operate, through technical assistance and capacity development, including on gender equality and the rights of women and children (A.1.1.3).
+Once the selection process is completed and the institution created, the The project will equip current NHRI members and staff (all those working with or for the National Human Rights Commission, independently of the contract modality) with knowledge, skills and tools to operate, through technical assistance and capacity development, including on gender equality and the rights of women and children (A.1.1.3).
 It will also ensure the elaboration of a strategic plan that will include the promotion of the new NHRI and resource mobilization (A.1.1.4).
-This support will be coupled with the provision of equipment and material to quickly start its functioning (A.1.1.5).
+This support will be coupled with the provision of Equipment and material will be provided to the National Human Rights Commission to support its work to ensure it is better equipped to work on human rights issues, even though it will remain under the influence of the Executive.
+In order for an NHRI to be considered as compliant with the Paris Principles, it must be independent, nonetheless, a structure such as the National Human Rights Commission (CNDH, in the Portuguese acronym) of Guinea-Bissau can still do relevant human rights work being under the Ministry of Justice.
+The CNDH can have methods and procedures that show its transparency and its willingness to work towards promoting accountability within its structures and towards the Ministry of Justice.
+The Commission can (and should, as per the National Human Rights Action Plan) monitor the implementation of the plan and hold the State accountable for its results.
+Lastly, the CNDH in its current configuration can be a voice that speaks out against human rights abuses and tries to hold the Executive Power accountable. -quickly start its functioning (A.1.1.5).
 While the project will only be able to support the creation and the initial set up of the NHRI, institutional human and technical capacities will be created for the NHRI to operate beyond the project's duration, tapping into existing opportunities for partnership and resource mobilization.
+The project will work on the development of a draft legislation for the Commission (or another structure to work as an NHRI) and train new MPs on the importance of an independent NHRI for the country.